Find out more about our treatments or our practice by perusing our FAQs below…

 The orthodontist will undertake a thorough examination and will discuss the orthodontic problem, all treatment options, the benefits of these treatments, the costs, the timing and how long treatment will take.

-Yes.
-The payment plans are flexible.
+Yes, there are flexible payment plans.
 Accounts can be paid by cash, cheque, direct debit or by credit or debit card without incurring an extra fee.

 It is sometimes necessary to remove teeth as part of orthodontic treatment, but this happens to only a small percentage of patients.
 There are techniques which allow many patients to have straight teeth without extractions.
-Unfortunately for a very small number of patients, extractions are required.
-If you look at our photo gallery, you can see what can be achieved without extractions.
-None of these patients have had permanent teeth removed.
+Unfortunately for a very small number of patients, extractions are however required.

 Fees vary depending on the treatment required.
 An exact costing will be given to you at the first consultation appointment.
 If you have private health insurance, some of the cost may be covered by your fund, and you can discuss this with the fund when you have the written quote.

 The time between visits is determined by the treatment needs.
 Most visits are between four and eight weeks apart, but sometimes it is advisable to have some visits much closer together.

 It is very difficult to schedule the longer appointments such as the initial consultation and fitting of braces for after school times.
 These times are booked in advance by existing patients who usually require shorter appointments.
 Many short appointments can be scheduled before or after school.

 Please call, as we can assess whether it is urgent or not and schedule an appointment as needed.
 If something is hurting, please call the orthodontist ASAP.